Irev-Dev/curated-code-cad/README.md

 - ~Online editor~

 AngelCAD aim to do two things:
-1) Offer an embedded, but general purpose scripting language for Constructive Solid Geometry, via [AngelScript](https://www.angelcode.com/angelscript/).
-This allows for a natural programming style with true variables, user defined functions and even classes.
+1) Offer an embedded, but general-purpose scripting language for Constructive Solid Geometry, via [AngelScript](https://www.angelcode.com/angelscript/).
+This allows for a natural programming style with true variables, user-defined functions and even classes.
 Programmers should feel at home.
 See [AngelCAD sample scripts](https://github.com/arnholm/angelcad-samples).

 2) Offer a fast boolean engine, which is powered by [Carve](https://github.com/arnholm/carve) is used for this purpose.
-This means that AngelCAD is generally many times faster than other mesh based systems.
+This means that AngelCAD is generally many times faster than other mesh-based systems.

-AngelCAD is capable of running OpenSCAD script for interoperability, and has features like text support and DXF import comming soon.
+AngelCAD is capable of running OpenSCAD script for interoperability and has features like text support and DXF import coming soon.

 ### [CadHub](https://cadhub.xyz/)
 - [Repo](https://github.com/Irev-Dev/cadhub)